Status of QCD precision predictions for Drell-Yan rapidity distributions: Resummation

 In Fig.~\ref{fig:convergence_asy} we show predictions for the fiducial cross section at different fixed (top) and resummed and matched orders (bottom).
 It is clear that the fixed-order predictions are neither monotonic, nor do they have a vanishing derivative as $\Delta p_T \to 0^+$.
 Both of these physical properties are restored by the resummation.
 The resummed and matched cross section still feature a discontinuous derivative at $\Delta p_T = 0$, but this is in fact a physical feature and a consequence of the definition of $\Delta p_T$ as discussed previously.
 The resummed and matched predictions are also monotonically decreasing and have vanishing derivative as $\Delta p_T \to 0^+$.

-The resummation is under good theoretical control, as evidenced by the matching uncertainty $\Delta_\mathrm{match}$ which we plot together with the matched predictions.
-Here $\Delta_\mathrm{match}$ is estimated by profile scale variations exactly as described in Ref.~\cite{Ebert:2020dfc} and features excellent perturbative convergence and coverage.
-As an important cross check, we have verified that our resummation and matching setup lead to a net resummation effect compatible with zero when applied to the \emph{inclusive} cross section within the ATLAS $Q^2$ and $Y$ bins.
-Explicitly, we find
+The resummation is under good theoretical control, as evidenced by the matching uncertainty $\Delta_\mathrm{match}$, which we plot together with the matched predictions in the left column of Fig.~\ref{fig:convergence_asy}.
+Here $\Delta_\mathrm{match}$ is estimated by profile scale variations using the formalism and default settings introduced in Ref.~\cite{Ebert:2020dfc}, and features excellent perturbative convergence and coverage.
+For later reference, we briefly describe the salient features of this default matching formalism.
+Ref.~\cite{Ebert:2020dfc} employs a hybrid profile scale technique~\cite{Lustermans:2019plv}, where up to a value of $q_T = x_1 Q$ the resummation is fully turned on.
+In this first region, the spectrum is obtained from a numerical Fourier transform of the resummed $b_T$-space cross section.
+The beam and soft functions are evaluated at the so-called canonical boundary values for their virtuality and rapidity scales,

-where $\pm_\mathrm{match}$ indicates the matching uncertainty $\Delta_\mathrm{match}$ at the given order.
-We note that the profile scale \emph{variations} are not currently tuned to preserve the total inclusive cross section as computed at the reference value of $\mu_R = \mu_F$, which is reflected in the non-zero value of $\Delta_\mathrm{match}$ above.
-These variations are therefore still somewhat redundant with standard $(\mu_R, \mu_F)$ variations and would have to be constrained through the total inclusive cross section in an improved analysis.
+where $b_0 = 2e^{-\gamma_E}$ and $\gamma_E$ is the Euler-Mascheroni constant.
+An identical result for the resummed $b_T$-space cross section is obtained when choosing canonical $\mu$ and Collins-Soper scales $\zeta$ in TMD factorization.
+For $q_T \geq x_1 Q$, the resummation is slowly turned off by promoting the scales in Eq.~(\ref{eq:canonical_scales}) to be functions of $q_T$ that continuously and monotonically approach the fixed-order value $\mu_R = \mu_F = Q$ for all values of $b_T$ as $q_T \to Q$.
+Specifically, one picks another point $q_T = x_3 Q > x_1 Q$ beyond which all scales are equal to $Q$, the resummation is fully off, and the fixed-order result for the spectrum is recovered exactly.
+A third intermediate point $q_T = x_2 Q$ with $x_1 < x_2 < x_3$ relates to the precise functional form of the transition and governs how quickly it departs from the canonical resummation region.
+The default settings for these parameters from Ref.~\cite{Ebert:2020dfc}, which were determined quantitatively by comparing the size of leading-power singular and the nonsingular terms in the $q_T$ spectrum, are given by